What are spring allergies?

 As we know, your diet can significantly change the way you feel.
-If you're wanting to feel your best during this spring season, consider a diet high in fruits and vegetables and eat less of the sugary, processed food that can lower your immunity and promote irritation in your body.
+If you're wanting to feel your best during this spring season, consider a diet high in fruits and vegetables and eat less of the sugary, processed food that can impact your immune health.

 10. Leave your shoes at the door.

 Like your clothes, allergens from pollen can cling to your shoes.
 It may seem surprising, but by taking off your shoes when you hit the door on a spring day, you can reduce the number of airborne allergens in your home - which is the goal!